wltcwpf/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Pengfei Wang is a postdoctoral research scholar in Civil Engineering at the University of California, Los Angeles (UCLA).
 He recently graduated and received his Ph.D. also from UCLA.
-His research interests include Engineering Seismology, Geotechnical Earthquake Engineering, and Applied Statistics, with emphases on non-ergodic site response models, earthquake ground motion processing and characterization, geo-spatial analysis, and statistical learning and modeling in engineering applications.
+His research interests include Geotechnical Engineering, Engineering Seismology, and Applied Statistics, with emphases on non-ergodic site response models, earthquake ground motion processing and characterization, geo-spatial analysis, and statistical learning and modeling in engineering applications.